Full 2014 Infiniti QX60 Review

 Flexible seating is one of the QX60's hallmark features.
 The second row tilts and slides 5.5 inches fore and aft (even in the hybrid version thanks to a super-slim battery pack), allowing passengers to reach and exit the third row with ease, even with a child seat installed in the second row.
 The third row offers enough headroom for 6-foot passengers, but clearance gets a little tight beyond that.
 Both second- and third-row seatbacks also recline.

 With a rich combination of leather, wood and metal accents, this is a classy Infiniti interior in every respect.
 Infiniti's electronics interface is one of the best available, as its combination of physical buttons, a touchscreen and a rotary knob make it easy to accomplish tasks.
-We also like the optional 360-degree camera system, as its top-down view of the vehicle in relation to its surroundings is very useful when it comes time to park.
+We also like the optional 360-degree camera system, as its top-down view of the vehicle in relation to its surroundings is very useful when it comes time to park in tighter spots.

 The 2014 Infiniti QX60's V6 can feel a little sluggish during passing maneuvers, and the efficiency-oriented CVT can be slow to respond if you get aggressive with the gas pedal.
 In time, you get used to both of these traits, but depending on your priorities, they might not meet your performance expectations for a luxury-branded vehicle.